Budapest

 Shopping and Miscellaneous Expenses: Is Budapest Expensive for Extras?

-Is Budapest expensive for shopping and other costs?
-Generally no, though imported items can be similar in price to other European countries.
+Is Budapest cheap or expensive for shopping?
+Generally, no, though imported items can be similar in price to those in other European countries.

 Shopping